 In the fourth quarter of 2021, the Company initiated a three-year 'Transformation program' designed to enhance operations, optimize technology and align its real estate footprint to its new ways of working.
-The program is expected to generate annual cost savings of approximately \$300 million by the end of 2024.
-The program is expected to include cumulative costs of approximately \$490 million and capital expenditures of approximately \$260 million, for a total investment of \$750 million.
+During the third quarter of 2022, we revised the expected costs and savings under the program and we now expect the program to generate annual cost savings in excess of \$360 million by the end of 2024.
+The program is expected to incur cumulative costs of approximately \$630 million and capital expenditures of approximately \$270 million, for a total investment of \$900 million.
 The main categories of charges will be in the following four areas: